-Such parameters as class balance (equal number of dataset units for different classes, for example, norms and pathologies for binary classification, see par.
+Such parameters as class balance (equal number of dataset units for different classes, for example, norms and pathologies for binary classification, see para.
 3.1.2.6), target number of studies, etc. may vary depending on the dataset scope of application.

-At this stage, the dataset intended use should be determined, in particular:
+At this stage, the dataset intended use should be kept in mind, in particular: